mjh508/mark-hurlstone.github.io/publications.md

 ## Peer Reviewed Manuscripts - in preparation

+**Hurlstone, M. J.** (2019, in preparation).
+Modelling response times in serial recall: A competitive queuing approach.

+**Hurlstone, M. J.** (2019, in preparation).
+Reappraising the evidence against time-based accounts of serial recall.

-**Hurlstone, M. J.** (2018, in preparation) Organisational factors in spatial free recall: Interaction of temporal and spatial clustering.
+**Hurlstone, M. J.** (2019, in preparation) Organisational factors in spatial free recall: Interaction of temporal and spatial clustering.

+**Hurlstone, M. J.,** & Farrell, S. (2019, in preparation).
+Associative chaining is not necessary to explain sequence learning.

 **Hurlstone, M. J.,** & Wang, S. (2018, in preparation).
 Leadership attenuates, but does not eliminate, intergenerational discounting in the climate game.